dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-12-30-the-freedom-of-value.md

 ### A Problem and a Paradox

 Back to the original problem: why can\'t we sell information like a regular good?
-Why does the simplistic approach - putting content behind a paywall - produce such bad results?
+Why does the simplistic approach—putting content behind a paywall—produce such bad results?
 I believe there are two reasons, which I will call the \"MTX problem\" and the \"DRM paradox.\"

 The MTX problem, with MTX being short for \"mental transaction,\" refers